DLR-SC/F2x/doc/HowTo.md

 ## Basic usage

 To wrap a Fortran file, you need to tell `F2x` at least, which templates should be rendered (i.e. which wrappers to generate).
 Usally, you need some kind of Fortran or C glue code.
-This is generated using the `_glue.f90.t` template which is part of **F2x**.
+This is generated using the `bindc/_glue.f90.t` template which is part of **F2x**.
 This produces a Fortran glue module that will be compiled with a C compatible ABI.
-A second templates accesses these modules from another language.
-There are already a `_glue.py.t` and ` _glue.cs.t`  template that generate Python and .Net/C# wrappers respectively.
+A second template accesses these modules from another language.
+There are already a `ctypes/_glue.py.t` template that generates a Python wrapper.

 So if you want to wrap a file called `foo.f90` to Python using the bundled templates, you should run:

-	$ F2x -t @_glue.f90.t -t @_glue.py.t foo.f90
+	$ F2x -t @bindc/_glue.f90.t -t @ctypes/_glue.py.t foo.f90

 The generated files will be named just like the input file but without the original extension and with the name of the template appended (again, without the `.t`).
 So `foo.f90` will produce a Fortran glue module called `foo_glue.f90` and a Python module called `foo_glue.py`.